webforj/webforj-docs/docs/components/spinner-loading-busy/spinner.md

 <JavadocLink type="spinner" location="com/webforj/component/spinner/Spinner" top='true'/>

-The `Spinner` component provides a visual indicator that something is being processed or loaded in the background.
-It is often used to indicate that data or content is being fetched or when a process takes time to complete.
+The `Spinner` component provides a visual indicator that indicates ongoing processing or loading in the background.
+It's often used to show that the system is fetching data or when a process takes time to complete.
 The spinner offers user feedback, signaling that the system is actively working.

-A `Spinner` is commonly used when data is being loaded, forms are being submitted, or any process takes time to complete.
-It keeps users informed that the system is working in the background, improving the experience by preventing confusion or frustration during delays.

 ## Basics

-To create a `Spinner`, you can specify the theme and size (expanse).
+To create a `Spinner`, you can specify the theme and expanse.
 The basic syntax involves creating a `Spinner` instance and defining its appearance and behavior through methods such as `setTheme()` and `setExpanse()`.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.spinnerdemos.SpinnerDemoView'